Lab Members

 Laura Currie

-Post-Graduate Researcher, 2023 — Project: M.Sc.
-2021-2023 Investigating plastid - lipid droplet relationship during plant response to cold stress.
+Post-Graduate Researcher, 2024 — Project: M.Sc.
+2021-2023 Investigating chloroplast galactolipid membranes and lipid droplets in Arabidopsis thaliana and their role in tolerance to cold stress.

 • Puja Puspa Ghosh